pmaier983/Blog/README.md

 - More Expensive if there is actually a ton of traffic (~50$/month/container max)
 - Slightly more "modern" then a simple VM

+##### (Rejected) Option 2 - VM:

+I ended up running into annoyances getting `docker-compose up` working on the vm.
+I get the feeling most VM's, even container optimized ones expect to only have to run a single docker image.

+Host a docker compose cluster on a VM (Heroku, EC2, Droplet, Linode).
+There is probably a bunch of configuration needed to make all the security and porting work, but this would probably be the cheapest option.

+Also I could use something like pulumi as Infrastructure as code?

+Negatives

+- Expensive at the lowest end (~5-11$/month for really small weak VM's)

+Positives

+- No cold start problem
+- Consistent known price

 ##### (Rejected) Option 3 (K8's):